harness/developer-hub/docs/continuous-integration/get-started/key-concepts.md

 ### Test Intelligence

 Test Intelligence speeds up your test cycles by running only the unit tests required to confirm the quality of the code changes that triggered a build.
 You can easily see the code changes and gaps in your unit test plan.
 Test Intelligence also identifies negative trends and provides actionable insights to improve quality.
-For more information, go to [Enable Test Intelligence](../use-ci/run-tests/test-intelligence/set-up-test-intelligence).
+For more information, go to [Test Intelligence overview](../use-ci/run-tests/test-intelligence/set-up-test-intelligence).

 ## Plugins